FoolingMyselfWithDreams/YT-TMS-Finder/README.md

 ```
 1. ```-h``` for the help message
 1. ```-i``` ignore videos that were checked in another session already
 1. ```-s``` download only first 15 seconds of video.
 This speeds up the download and fingerprinting.
-[CAUTION: -s only makes sense to use if you know that you at least have the intro of a song fingerprinted and if you're only checking videos that have one song]
+[CAUTION: -s only makes sense to use if you know that you at least have the intro of a song fingerprinted, or if the intro musically is similar to parts of the rest of the song, and if you're only checking videos that have one song]
 1. ```-v``` for verbosity / detailed messaging
 1. ```-t``` to set the hash matches threshold (at which you will be notified of a match)
 1. ```-m``` multithreading, max number of videos to check at the same time, 3 is optimal & recommended